 The Baker Boyer Executive Account is designed expressly for the personal needs of business owners and members of their senior employee team, as well as D.S.
 Baker Advisors clients.
-With preferred features, it provides account holders with interest on balances over \$1,000, two NSF fees waived annually, no minimum balance or domestic ATM fees, and a personal line of credit at New York Prime.
+With preferred features, it provides account holders with interest on balances over \$1,000, two NSF fees waived annually, no minimum balance or domestic ATM fees, and a personal line of credit based on the 26 Week Treasury Bill rate.